Kolten-Pilar/Rock-Paper-Scissors/README.md

     Now that we have a function for determining computer's choice, we need to have a way to compare the player's choice when they click a button to the computer's choice
       --we can use an if-else function again here to compare the function we created to determine the computer's move to our player's move
       -- log into console to ensure functionality

+US3: As a player, we want to see the results visually instead of logging into the console.
+  -We need to see the Round, Score, as well as if the player or computer wins and what each player selected as their choice.
+  - we need to initialize the score near the top of the JS code